timsamson/Python_API_Challange/README.md

 <h2>General Notes</h2>

-Repo contains folder whith Jupyter notebooks and resources Please use notebood titled:
+Repo contains "Files" folder whith Jupyter notebooks and associated resources:
+Please use notebooks titled:

 <ul><li><b>WeatherPy.ipynb</b></li>
   <li><b>vacationPy.ipynb</b></li></ul>

 <h2>API Keys and Installation</h2>

+Please note that to run the code, the user will need to imput thier own api keys for both openweather and goodle maps in the file: api_keys.py.
+Failure to do so will rsult in errors in both notebooks.

 <h2>Observation and Analysis</h2>